GSA/notifications-api/docs/adrs/README.md

 In either scenario, you'll create a pull request (PR) with your changes that will then be ready for review from others on the team.

+ADR statuses can be one of the following:

+- Proposed
+- Accepted
+- Rejected
+- Deprecated
+- Superseded By (new ADR number and link)

+Once the ADR itself is updated, this README also needs to be updated so that the ADR is listed in the Architecture Decision Log just below.
+This lists all of our ADRs in reverse chronological order so we have a convenient index of them.

 ## Architecture Decision Log